Apollo's Templates

 • End-of-season parent gift.
 Coach prints one Enlarged 3.5″ × 5″ per kid, hands them out at the season-end pizza party.
 Frame-worthy for the kitchen wall.

-• Father's Day card.
-Kid prints a Normal 2.5×3.5 with dad's old photo, dad's old number, dad's old team.
-The cheapest card stock at the office-supply store still feels like a real Topps.
+• Father’s Day card.
+Kid prints a Normal 2.5×3.5 with dad’s old photo, dad’s old number, dad’s old team.
+The cheapest card stock at the office-supply store still feels like the real thing.

 • Travel-ball tournament swap.
 Travel teams print a stack at the start of summer; kids exchange cards with the opposing team between games (a tradition older than most coaches realize).